 [Section 21A inserted by No. 49 of 2000 s.
 30.]

-22. Directions
+22. Directions about diversion, taking or use of water

 (1) The Commission may, where the Commission is of the opinion that —

 (a) any person —

 (i) having a right under section 20 or 21 to take water in a watercourse or wetland, has diverted, taken, or used such water for a purpose or to an extent not authorised by this Division or is not taking all reasonable steps to minimise the degradation of the watercourse or wetland; or